 If there’s one thing consumers aren’t willing to give up, it’s the pleasure of enjoying flavorful, satisfying food that engages the senses.

 As any food scientist knows, reformulating products is not as easy as switching out one ingredient list with another.
 Research and testing can take months to produce quality results that maintain original flavors and textures.
 Adding to the challenge is volatile pricing among many natural ingredients.
 Just because artificial ingredients can often be replaced with their traditional counterparts (e.g., eggs, butter, cream, etc.), doesn’t mean the solution will be financially viable in the long-run.

 A sustainable alternative to volatile premium dairy ingredients that are often high in fat and calories is all-natural functional whey protein.
 Easily recognized by consumers as a product derived from the centuries-old tradition of cheese-making, whey protein offers the nutritional benefits of lower fat and calories over traditional forms of dairy and eggs.

-Compared to cream, butter, cheese or eggs, whey protein requires no refrigeration and is shelf-stable.
+Compared to cream, butter, milk or eggs, whey protein requires no refrigeration and is shelf-stable.
 And, of course, it’s the perfect substitute for those “forbidden” ingredients being shunned by consumers.
 Adding to the appeal of whey protein in formulations is its nutritional appeal and ranking as a superfood.

 Unlike commodity whey protein, Grande Bravo® functional whey protein offers food formulators impressive viscosity and gelation properties, and can maintain or improve flavor profiles in a wide variety of applications from soups, sauces and dips to salad dressings, coatings, bakery goods, ice cream and much more.
 Additionally, it’s sourced and produced in the heartland of the United States using zero chemicals.